PurpleFlower436/Creating-Code-Based-Music-Using-Sonic-Pi/README.md

-# Creating Code Based Music Using Sonic Pi
+# Creating Code Based Music Using Sonic Pi !

-For our final Comp 264 project we decided to explore Sonic Pi and create code based music
+For our final COMP264 project we decided to explore Sonic Pi and create code based music.

 ## Introduction